silvio3105/Rules3105/README.md

 Naming rule is: **{fw_name}\_{fw_version}(_{HW})**<br>
 This rule applies to naming application executables files(.bin and .hex).<br>
-Application name contains project name and application type tag, eg., `3DCLK-FW` is name of firmware for 3D Clock. `3DCLK-BL` is name of bootloader for 3D Clock.
-Firmware name is max 16 chars long.<br>
+Application name contains project name and application type tag, eg., `3DCLK-FW` is the name of firmware for 3D Clock. `3DCLK-BL` is the name of the bootloader for 3D Clock.
+The firmware name is max 16 chars long.<br>
-Firmware version is copied from software versioning rule.<br>
+The firmware version is copied from the software versioning rule.<br>
-`_HW` is inserted in case when release is for specific hardware, eg., hardware `22-0091rev1`.<br>
+`_HW` is inserted in the case when release is for specific hardware, eg., hardware `22-0091rev1`.<br>
 Examples:<br>
-`3DCLK-FW_v0.13.18rc3` is release name for 3D Clock firmware, version 0.13.18, release candidate 3.<br>
+- `3DCLK-FW_v0.13.18rc3` is release name for 3D Clock firmware, version 0.13.18, release candidate 3.<br>
-`3DCLK-FW_v1.0.5rc1_22-0091rev1` is name of executables for hardware version `22-0091rev1`, release `3DCLK-FW_v1.0.5rc1` for 3D Clock, firmware version v1.0.5, release candidate 1.
+- `3DCLK-FW_v1.0.50rc1_22-0091rev1` is name of executables for hardware version `22-0091rev1`, release `3DCLK-FW_v1.0.50rc1` for 3D Clock, firmware version v1.0.50, release candidate 1.

 ### File naming

 Every file is named with first uppercase letter(Main.cpp, not main.cpp).<br>
-Files made for C++ have .hpp header file, while C files have .h header file.
+Files made for C++ have a .hpp header file, while C files have a .h header file.

 # TOOLS